 5) Use 64-bit operating systems unless you are running 64-bit applications.

-Whilst 64-bit operating systems are near enough the norm these days, do check that you need to use 64 bit as these require more memory overhead than 32-bit.
+Why?
+64-bit virtual machines require more memory overhead than 32-bit ones.
 Compare the benchmarks of 32/64-bit applications to determine whether it is necessary to use the 64-bit version.